nihal-gazi/Azinet-Simple-Java-Neural-Network-library-for-beginners/README.md

 ### Dataset
 Make 2 separate double 2D array: `input` and `target`.

-for example, a XOR dataset looks like this:
+for example, a XOR gate dataset looks like this:
 ```java
 double[][] inputs = {
             {0,0},